🇧🇧

 Do I need a visa to visit Barbados?

-How expensive is a trip to Barbados?
+How expensive is Barbados for a week?

-When is the best time to visit?
+When is the best time to visit Barbados?

-What language is spoken in Barbados?
+What language do people speak in Barbados?

 Ready for Barbados?